MangelMaxime/Nacara/docs/documentation/nacara/introduction.md

 <li>

-Create a folder `docsrc` it will host the source of your documenation.
+Create a folder `docsrc` it will host the source of your documentation.

-Create to file under this folder:
+Create the following files under this folder:
-- `index.md` - it will be the main page of your documenation website
+- `index.md` - it will be the main page of your documentation website
 - `style.scss` - you will use it to load Nacara styles and customize it
     - By default, you need to add this lines in it:
         ```